Bringing Back the Natives

 The program has expanded into the Rogue Basin and now involves numerous partner organizations including municipalities, agencies, watershed groups, nurseries, and groups providing labor (e.g., Community Justice Crew).

-Improving riparian corridors conditions by planting native species, including conifers, provides a number of benefits that contribute to healthy watersheds and local programs including the TMDL (Total Maximum Daily Load) program.
-These benefits include providing shade resulting in cooler water temperatures, filtering of pollutants, stability for stream banks, habitat for wildlife and birds, invasives/exotic species control, and long term habitat benefits to the stream when the trees fall over and create pools and habitat for fish.
+Improving riparian corridor conditions by planting native species provides a number of benefits that contribute to healthy watersheds and local programs, such as the TMDL program.
+Planting native species produces the following benefits: increased shade and cooler water temperatures, pollutant filtration, stream bank stability, habitat for wildlife and birds, invasives/exotic species control, and long-term stream habitat once trees fall over (cold water refugia as pools are created).

 General guidance for the program including invasive species management strategies, plant recommendations, maintenance guidance, planting locations (maps), and planting prescriptions can be referenced from our Planting Plan Homepage.